 -Two people with plantar fasciitis were completely pain free.
 They needed multiple modalities, including the support that energy work provides to get there.
 They both said they had tried almost everything else prior to seeing me without success.

 -A knee client was no longer a knee client.
 Prior to learning Rapid, we were still making a lot of progress with Voila and Neurokinetic Therapy.
 Rapid finished off where the other techniques left off.
+She used to see me once a month with some residual knee pain.
+Now, she sees me once every 6 weeks for a maintenance tune up and no knee pain.

 -As a professionally trained musician, I had right hand, wrist and thumb pain from playing the clarinet.
 When I took my upper body Rapid course, I got some relief when the teacher worked directly in my thumb pad.
 Later on that day, when he went to demo median nerve flossing (this is the nerve that is often irritated in carpal tunnel syndrome) I asked to be his demo for that.
 I haven't felt my right thumb pain ever since he used that nerve flossing technique.
 I have tried multiple techniques over the years and it always used to come back.